antonscheffer/as_zip/readme.md

 utl_file is only used in as_zip.save_zip, you have to decide for yourself it you need that.
 But if you want to save a zip file on the file system of your database server you will have to set use_utl_file to true, and need execute right on Oracle supplied package on utl_file.

-You have to (re)compile the package body after you make any changes to these constants.
+You might have to (re)compile the package body after you make any changes to these constants.